 (A) Housing Tax Credit Applications.
 For Applicants having submitted a Competitive Housing Tax Credit pre-application which met the pre-application threshold requirements, and for which a pre-application fee was paid, the Application fee will be $20 per Unit based on the total number of Units in the full Application.
 Otherwise, the Application fee will be $30 per Unit based on the total number of Units in the full Application.
-Applications in which a CHDO or Qualified Nonprofit Organization intends to serve as the Managing General Partner of the Development Owner, or Control the Managing General Partner of the Development Owner, may be eligible to receive a discount of 10% off the calculated Application fee provided such documentation is submitted with the fee. (§2306.6716(d))
+Applications in which a CHDO or Qualified Nonprofit Organization intends to serve as the Managing General Partner of the Development Owner, or Control the Managing General Partner of the Development Owner, may be eligible to receive a discount of 10% off the calculated Application fee, provided such documentation is submitted with the fee. (§2306.6716(d))

 (B) Direct Loan Applications.
 The fee will be $1,000 per Application except for those Applications that are layered with Housing Tax Credits and submitted simultaneously with the Housing Tax Credit Application.
 Pursuant to Tex.
 Gov’t Code §2306.147(b), the Department is required to waive Application fees for private nonprofit organizations that offer expanded services such as child care, nutrition programs, job training assistance, health services, or human services and if HOME funds are awarded.
 In lieu of the Application fee, these organizations must include proof of their exempt status and a description of their supportive services as part of the Application.
 The Application fee is not a reimbursable cost under the HOME Program.

 (4) Refunds of Application Fees.
 Upon written request from the Applicant, the Department shall refund the balance of the Application fee for an Application that is withdrawn by the Applicant and that is not fully processed by the Department.
+The withdrawal must occur prior to any Board action regarding eligibility or appeal.
 The amount of refund will be commensurate with the level of review completed.
-Initial processing will constitute 10% the site visit will constitute 10% program review will constitute 40% and underwriting review will constitute 40% In no instance will a refund of the Application fee be made after FAFinal Awards are made in July.
+Initial processing will constitute 10% of the review, the site visit will constitute 10% of the review, program evaluation review will constitute 40% of the review,and the underwriting review will constitute 40% of the review.
+In no instance will a refund of the Application fee be made after final awards are made in July.

 (5) Third Party Underwriting Fee.
 Applicants will be notified in writing prior to the evaluation in whole or in part of a Development by an independent external underwriter if such a review is required.
 The fee must be received by the Department prior to the engagement of the underwriter.
 The fees paid by the Development Owner to the Department for the external underwriting will be credited against the Commitment or Determination Notice Fee, as applicable, established in paragraphs (8) and (9) of this section, in the event that a Commitment or Determination Notice is issued by the Department to the Development Owner.